stavinski/beaconizer/README.md

 Author: Mike Cromwell

-A tool written in python that sends multiple wifi beacon frames in order to try and elicit a response from a wifi client, assuming they already have the SSID in the list of remembered access points.
+A tool written in python3 that sends multiple wifi beacon frames in order to try and elicit a response from a wifi client, assuming they already have the SSID in the list of remembered access points.

 ## Gathering SSIDs